vincehsanchez/sql-challenge/README.md

 2. data engineering
 3. data analysis

+**NOTE: EACH SEARCH QUERY SHOULD BE RUN INDIVIDUALLY IN ORDER...WHEN IMPORTING DATA PLEASE IMPORT RESPECTIVE TO ORDER OF EACH SEARCH QUERY.**

 ### Data Modeling

 1. Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.